-Colby Hale enters his sixth season as head soccer coach at the University of Arkansas after being named to the position on Dec.
+Colby Hale enters his ninth season as head soccer coach at the University of Arkansas after being named to the position on Dec.
 21, 2011.

 The 2016 season had plenty of historic moments for Hale and the Razorbacks.
-Arkansas finished the year 18-5-1 season marked by several program milestones, Hale and Razorback Soccer concluded its 2016 season ranked No. 19 on the National Soccer Coaches Association of America (NSCAA) top 25 poll after peaking at No. 11 following a school-record eight-straight wins from Sept.
+Arkansas finished the year 18-5-1 and ranked No. 19 on the National Soccer Coaches Association of America (NSCAA) top-25 poll.
+The team peaked at No. 11 following school-record eight-straight wins from Sept.
 9, 2016 to Oct.
 9, 2016.
 The 18 wins were also a school record for victories in a single season.

 Hale would also gain the unique honor of being Arkansas’ winningest soccer coach after earning his 46th career win as a Razorback following a 1-0 victory over North Texas on Sept.
-11. He would later lead the team to its fourth SEC Tournament, and following wins against Vanderbilt and Auburn in the quarterfinals and semifinals, Arkansas competed in its first SEC Tournament championship match since 1996.
+11, 2016.
+He would later lead the team to its fourth SEC Tournament, where it competed in its first SEC Tournament championship match since 1996.
 The Razorbacks also earned their third NCAA Tournament bid in four years and hosted the program’s first NCAA Tournament match at home in school history.

 Soccer completed the 2015 season at 6-11-1.
 Season highlights included a 2-2 tie in double-overtime against No. 10 South Carolina on Oct.
 2, the program’s first result against a top-10 program since 2007; the selection of hybrid defender/midfielder Carly Hoke as the 2015 SEC Freshman of the Year; and senior defender Teni Butler being named by the Razorback Foundation as a Red Tie Co-Female Scholar-Athlete of the Year.
 Home attendance was also strong for a second consecutive year, with the all-time attendance mark at Razorback Field topped on Aug.
 23 against TCU.